THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 ~ Saint Augustine

 All the information you need to plan your first trip to Thailand is here.
-From whether you’ll need a Thai visa, to which areas to stay in Bangkok and especially where to eat and shop have all been researched for you.
+Whether you need a Thai visa, which areas to stay in Thailand, and especially where to eat and shop have all been researched for you.

 This is everything you need to know before arriving in Thailand for your first epic visit.